|Pilot Woodruff (survived)

-The fourteen crew and passengers successfully deployed their life rafts and spent five days and six nights at sea before being spotted and rescued.
+The fourteen crew and passengers successfully deployed both life rafts and spent five days and six nights at sea before being spotted and rescued.

-Both U. S. Army and U. S. Navy aircraft searched for the missing plane and crew., including B-26s, B-25s and PBY Catalinas.
+Both U. S. Army Air Force (USAAF) and U. S. Navy (USN) aircraft searched for the missing plane and crew including B-26 Marauders, B-25 Mitchells and PBY Catalinas.

 On February 2, 1943 the two life rafts were spotted and rescued by PBY Catalina.
 The four U. S. Navy officers: Commander Charles P. Coe, Commander John F. Greenslade, Commander J. R. Paschal and Lt.
 Commander John B. Bowen who were responsible were commended for the rescue.